axelcournac/3C_tutorial/README.md

-## Session 3: Computation of a genomic distance law
+## Session 3: Computation of genomic distance law
 This plot is very important and must be computed in the firts momemnt of the analysis.
 It reflects the polymer behavoir of the chromatin and allow to check if there is 3D signal.
-It consist in computing the mean number of reads in function of the genomic distance between the two loci.
+It consists in computing the mean number of reads in function of the genomic distance separating the two loci.
+The computation thus consists in scanning every diagonal of the matrice and taking the average of this sets of elements.

 ## Session 4: Computation of correlation matrices
-The correlation matrice is computed.
+The correlation matrice is very often computed in Hi-C data analysis.
+Even if not present in final publication, it can give a more visible image of the structures that can be detected especially domains structures (squares in the contacts maps).
+It consists in looking for correlation in the contacts patterns between each line and column.
+It is simply computed by taking the Pearson Coefficient (or another correlation coefficient) between each line and each column of a matrice.

 ## Session 5: Directional Index tool to detect TADs